sweeneyapps/JobAutoReload/README.md

-# JobAutoReload (Sound Support only // Auto Reload is disabled)
+# JobAutoReload (Sound Support only)
-- only for Rainforest jobs..  it just refresh your tab every 30 seconds to get through the no VM trouble.
+- only for Rainforest jobs..  ~~it just refresh your tab every 30 seconds to get through the no VM trouble.~~

 ---------------------
 ## Instruction on how to install this plugins